COVID-19 Wedding Photography FAQ

 A: No, retainers are non-refundable.
 Retainers are not pre-payment for service, retainers are to compensate any vendor for turning away others.
 By having your date formally reserved, you are getting the service the retainer pays for.

-Every contract has very specific language, so always read your contracts thoroughly and ask questions – but generally speaking, force majeure will not apply for retainer return, especially if you signed your contract after March 2020.
+Every contract has a very specific language, so always read your contracts thoroughly and ask questions about a COVID-19 Wedding – but generally speaking, force majeure will not apply for retainer return, especially if you signed your contract after March 2020.

 Q: Can I sell my contract to another couple?